 Parent Information Center (PIC), is a statewide parent center for families of children with disabilities.
 PIC provides information, support and referrals to families on their rights and responsibilities under the special education law- the Individuals with Disabilities Education Act (IDEA).
 We help families understand their child’s disability and support them in working as partners with schools and service providers to receive better education programs and services for their children.
 PIC staff can attend Individualized Education Program (IEP) meetings with families and provide workshops, webinars and trainings on specific disabilities and other disability topics upon request.

-PIC offers workshops and trainings to families and educators on IDEA, IEPs, Positive Behavior Interventions, PIC Brochure and other related topics as well as specific disabilities such as Autism, Sensory disorders, Down Syndrome, Attention disorders and more.
+PIC offers workshops and trainings to families and educators on IDEA, IEPs, Positive Behavior Interventions, PIC Brochure and other related topics like Prior Written Notice, Transition and Mindfulness.
+We also have family-friendly brochures on specific disabilities such as Autism, Sensory disorders, Down Syndrome, Attention disorders and more.

 WHAT WE DO